keras-team/keras-hub/cloudbuild/README.md

 # KerasNLP Accelerators Testing

-This `cloudbuild/` directory contains configurations for accelerator (GPU/TPU) testing.
+This `cloudbuild/` directory contains configurations for accelerators (GPU/TPU) testing.
 Briefly for each PR, it copies the PR's code to a base docker image which contains KerasNLP dependencies to make a new docker image, and deploy the new image to Google Kubernetes Engine cluster, then run all tests in